… it’s shite being Scottish …

-Duncan Spence is the combination of my father’s and my mother’s family names.
+Duncan Spence is the combination of my parents’ family names.
 When I write, I feel as if I am using the best of what they each gave me to the best of my ability.
 Their gift to me is this passion for writing out whatever has to be said.
 They were the authors of my life; their names are the author of this narrative on my life.
 In real life I remain who I am.

-When I first claimed the domain, I wanted to use the blog to rant about politics and philosophy, but I was never able to get it started – even although the binary logic of the Scottish independence referendum forced me to work out exactly my position.
-It seemed too difficult though to pluck a narrative from thin air and to begin blogging – there are many much more articulate and knowledgable political commentators out there, and my ideas about philosophy are often challenging and difficult, so I did not feel that I could contribute anything accessible, original or interesting.
+When I first claimed the domain name, I wanted to use the blog to rant about the politics and philosophy of being Scottish, but I was never able to get it started.
+The binary logic of the Scottish independence referendum forced me to work out exactly my position, but it was too difficult to pluck a narrative from thin air and to begin blogging.
+Now with this Brexit and Perfidious Albion daily celebrating its perfidy, it has become much easier to find a political voice; I defer however to more humorous and articulate commentators than me and from time to time I will now reblog these.

-This blog has become a partial record of this unfolding journey, many turns of which have taken me by surprise.
+The blog has become a partial record of this unfolding journey, many turns of which have taken me by surprise.
 With every new summit I reach, my view of the massive topography of this country expands, my mind is brought into contact with its insignificance and my body rejuvenated.
 No matter how dreadful I feel, no matter how bleak the prognosis, no matter how troubled and desperate I become, getting out into the hills sets everything into perspective.
-In this writing it is my privilege to share the experience of this vital connection, this glimpse of something less denatured than the daily toils and illusions of society.
+In this writing it is my privilege to share the experience of this vital connection, this glimpse of something less denatured than the daily grind, toils and illusions of society.

 Not everybody reads these words for the same reasons.

 To everybody who reads these words, for whatever reason, thank you.
 I hope they inspire you to push against your own perceived limits in whatever way.

 Love and peace